 If Ottawa University seems like a school you want to apply to, click the heart button to save it to your college list.

-Ottawa University is located in the small town setting of Ottawa, Kansas, less than an hour from Kansas City.
+Ottawa University is located in the small town setting of Ottawa, Kansas, in the suburbs of Kansas City.

 If you want to see Ottawa University for yourself, plan a visit.
 The best way to reach campus is to take Interstate 35 to Ottawa, or book a flight to the nearest airport, Kansas City International.

 You can also take a virtual campus tour to get a sense of what Ottawa University and Ottawa are like without leaving home.

 See a full list of colleges in Kansas and save your favorites to your college list.

 The deadline for Fall first-year applications to Ottawa University is Continuous processing.

 The deadline for Fall transfer applications to Ottawa University is Continuous processing.

 Check the school website for more information about deadlines for specific programs or special admissions programs